oskiegarcia/aws-eks-demo/README.md

       sudo yum -y install jq gettext
 	  ```
    5. Verify the binaries are in the path and executable
        ```sh
        for command in kubectl aws-iam-authenticator jq envsubst do
           which $command &>/dev/null && echo "$command in path" || echo "$command NOT FOUND" done
        ```

-  - UPDATE IAM SETTINGS FOR YOUR WORKSPACE
+  - Update IAM settings for your workspace
-   Cloud9 normally manages IAM credentials dynamically.
+   * Cloud9 normally manages IAM credentials dynamically.
 This isn’t currently compatible with the aws-iam-authenticator plugin,
-   so we will disable it and rely on the IAM role instead.
+   * so we will disable it and rely on the IAM role instead.
     1. Return to your workspace and click the sprocket, or launch a new tab to open the Preferences tab
     2. Select AWS SETTINGS
     3. Turn off AWS managed temporary credentials
     4. Close the Preferences tab

   - Configure AWS credentials in terminal